andreacfromtheapp/freesound-credits/docs/CONTRIBUTING.md

 You can achieve this with three ways to write tests: unit tests, integration tests, and documentation tests.

 1. Unit tests

     [Unit tests](https://doc.rust-lang.org/book/ch11-03-test-organization.html#unit-tests)
-    go in the same source code file as the data structures and procedures they\'re testing.
+    go in the same source code file as the data structures and procedures they're testing.
 To run all tests or a subset of tests, refer [to The Book](https://doc.rust-lang.org/book/ch11-02-running-tests.html).

-    > \[!IMPORTANT\] Write tests that fail for code that one shouldn\'t
+    > [!IMPORTANT] Write tests that fail for code that one shouldn't implement,
-    > implement, to avoid future regressions and unwanted behaviors.
+    > to avoid future regressions and unwanted behaviors.

 2. Integration tests

     Typically,
     [integration tests](https://doc.rust-lang.org/book/ch11-03-test-organization.html#integration-tests)
     go in the same crate as the code they test.
-That said, this project sole possible integration test is to run `freesound-credits`{.verbatim} against a DAW sample folder.
+That said, this project sole possible integration test is to run `freesound-credits` against a DAW sample folder.
 Make sure to check this always works when making meaningful changes.

 3. Documentation tests

     Ideally, every API has at least one
     [documentation test](https://doc.rust-lang.org/rustdoc/documentation-tests.html)
     that demonstrates how to use the API.

-    Documentation tests run with `cargo test --doc`{.verbatim}.
+    Documentation tests run with `cargo test --doc`.
 This ensures that the example congruously carries out and provides test coverage.

     When writing documentation tests strike a balance between brevity for a reader to understand and code actually testing the API.